2012–13 North American winter: Early March nor'easter

 In early March, a winter storm formed in the Upper Midwest and began to move to the south-southeast.
-This system was sort of a hybrid Alberta clipper, in the way it had more moisture then a usual clipper has.
+This system was sort of a hybrid Alberta clipper, in the way it had more moisture than a usual clipper has.
 The winter storm moved to the east, dropping snow accumulations of 3–6 in on March 5.
 Moving now to the east, it began to approach the Northeast.
 The snow was hanging back on the western end of the storm, making it look like the system was being stretched out.
 Rain began to move into the Mid-Atlantic late on March 5, quickly switching over to snow near Washington, D.C.
 The winter storm continued to move to the east towards the coastline, with the western edge of the snow back in Indiana dissipating.
 Snow began to condense into snowbands as the system moved off the East Coast near Virginia and began to transition to a nor'easter.
 The system continued to move northeastward, dropping light snow accumulations before slowing down and stalling for a day.
 During this time period, the system absorbed a weak disturbance to the west that was approaching it, resulting in more moisture being added to the system.
 This sudden addition of moisture resulted in a blossom of snow developing from Vermont to southern New Jersey.
 With this, snowfall totals were much higher than anticipated.
 The storm gradually moved away by March 10, with snowfall totals of 12–24 in in the Northeast.